Relay in BMS Systems – Your Easy Guide in 2026

 We shall apply a control voltage on this coil to energize the Relay.

-Then, we have a voltage source that will be used to energize the light bulb.
+Then we have a voltage source to energize the light bulb.

 As you can see, one side of this source is directly connected to the bulb.